hersh-gupta/responsible-ai-notes/README.md

 - Ethics principles documentation
 - Impact assessments

-Find these in the `_templates` folder.
+Find these in the `Templates` folder.
 Each template includes YAML frontmatter for metadata and a structured format for consistent documentation.

 ## Contributing